hanuce/FlipBook_PDF2HTML/README.md

 ## Özellikler / Features

 - Sayfa sınırı yok. / No page limit.
-- İnternetsiz, yerel bilgisayarınızdan çalışır.
-PDF dosyalarınız güvende. / Works offline, directly on your computer.Your PDF's in secure.
+- Yerel bilgisayarınızdan çalışır.
+PDF dosyalarınız güvende. / Works directly on your computer.
+Your PDF's in secure.
-- Oluşturduğunuz flipbook'u html sayfası olarak indirebilirsiniz.
-Tekrar tekrar oluşturmanıza gerek yok. / You can download the flipbook you created as an HTML page.
+- Oluşturduğunuz flipbook'u html sayfası olarak indirebilirsiniz (farklı kaydedebilirsiniz).
+Tekrar oluşturmanıza gerek yok. / You can download (save as) the flipbook you created as an HTML page.
 You don't need to create it again.

 ## Kullanım Alanları / Use Cases